maxyeap/data-engineer-assessment/README.md

 - `main.ipynb`: Jupyter notebook containing the complete workflow, including data extraction, transformation, analysis, and visualizations.
 - `README.md`: This file, providing an overview and instructions.
 - `requirements.txt`: List of Python dependencies required to run the notebook.
+- `fuel_price_analysis.log`: Log file capturing all operations performed in the notebook, including data extraction, transformation, and analysis steps.

 ## Assessment Tasks